aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-types/doughnut-chart/_index.md

 ## **Change Center Gap in Doughnut Chart**
 {{% alert color="primary" %}}

-Aspose.Slides for Java now supports specifying the size of the hole in a doughnut chart.
+Aspose.Slides for Node.js via Java now supports specifying the size of the hole in a doughnut chart.
 In this topic, we will see with example how to specify the size of the hole in a doughnut chart.

 {{% /alert %}}